2025 Singaporean general election: Foreign interference

 On 25 April, the Infocomm Media Development Authority (IMDA) ordered Meta to restrict Singaporeans' access to social media posts by foreign nationals it had flagged as foreign interference in the election.
-Among those accused of illegal campaigning were Zulfikar bin Mohamad Shariff, an Australian citizen who renounced his Singapore citizenship in 2020, having been previously detained under the Internal Security Act (ISA), and two Malaysians: Iskandar Abdul Samad, national treasurer of PAS, and Mohamed Sukri Omar, the PAS youth chief in Selangor.
-Iskandar had expressed support for WP MP Faisal Manap, while Sukri reposted a post by Zulfikar criticising Malay-Muslim MPs for failing to represent Muslim interests.
-Senior minister of state Zaqy Mohamad warned of disruption if Singaporeans voted along religious lines, while saying that it could be common outside of Singapore.
-However, Iskandar denied the accusations of foreign interference against him and "slammed" the attempt to link PAS to the WP.
-He stated that the post was "aimed at his predominantly Malay Muslim audience in Malaysia" rather than an "audience in Singapore".
-During a PAP walkabout in Tampines GRC on 29 April, Lee Hsien Loong called for the separation of race and religion from politics.
+Among those accused of illegal campaigning were Zulfikar Shariff, an Australian citizen and former Internal Security Act (ISA) detainee who renounced his Singapore citizenship in 2020, and two Malaysians: Iskandar Abdul Samad, national treasurer of PAS, and Mohamed Sukri Omar, the PAS youth chief in Selangor.
+Iskandar had expressed support for WP MP Faisal Manap, while Sukri reposted a post by Zulfikar criticising Malay–Muslim MPs for failing to represent Muslim interests.
+Senior minister of state Zaqy Mohamad warned of disruption if Singaporeans voted along religious lines, while saying that such voting patterns could be common outside of Singapore.
+However, Iskandar denied the accusations and "slammed" the attempt to link PAS to the WP, further stating that the post was directed towards Malaysian Malay–Muslims rather than Singaporeans.

-Noor Deros, a Singaporean Islamic religious teacher based in Kuala Lumpur, Malaysia, also claimed that the WP "had agreed to his political demands" after meeting with some of the party's Malay candidates.
-Pritam Singh denied this, adding that while the WP "[had] no control over foreigners supporting candidates", he stated that the party would be unsuccessful if it "[played the] race and religion card".
-Other opposition parties, including the SDP, PSP and NSP, also stated their opposition to foreign interference, rejecting any foreign support.
-Deros denied trying to interfere in Singapore's politics and claimed to advocate on behalf of Singapore's "marginalised" Malay-Muslim community.
+Noor Deros, a Singaporean Islamic religious teacher based in Kuala Lumpur, claimed that the WP "had agreed to his political demands" after he met with certain Malay WP candidates.
+Singh denied this, adding that while the WP "[had] no control over foreigners supporting candidates", he stated that the party would be unsuccessful if it "[played the] race and religion card".
+Other opposition parties, including the SDP, PSP and NSP, also stated their opposition to foreign interference and rejected foreign support.
+Deros denied interference in Singaporean politics and claimed to have advocated on behalf of "marginalised" Malay–Muslim Singaporeans.
 Separately, one day after the restriction was imposed, RDU candidate Liyana Dhamirah lodged a police report for online harassment pertaining to "racist and sexist undertones".

-As of 29 April, around 5,000 comments posted by 900 fake Facebook accounts and bots spreading anti-PAP and anti-WP sentiments and targeting news coverage of foreign interference were found, and the Ministry of Digital Development and Information (MDDI) urged Singaporeans to remain discerning in their consumption of information.
-On 30 April, Jom, an online publication website, was blocked due to a violation of promoting unauthorised third-party paid online election advertising (OEA) and the use of forbidden articles and materials, according to MDDI.
+As of 29 April, there were around 5,000 comments found posted by 900 fake Facebook accounts and bots promoting anti-PAP and anti-WP sentiment and targeting news coverage of foreign interference; the Ministry of Digital Development and Information (MDDI) urged Singaporeans to remain discerning in their consumption of information.
+On 30 April, Jom, an online publication website, was blocked by MDDI for promoting unauthorised third-party paid online election advertising (OEA) and the use of forbidden articles and materials.